-When non-compliance has been determined, a variety of compliance and enforcement tools (C&E tools) are used by delegated decision-makers or inspectors to encourage operators to bring their activities into compliance with the applicable legislation.
-In addition to following the Ministry of Agriculture's graduated enforcement model, the inspector also considers the significance and impact (e.g., caused, or potential to have caused, a risk to public safety) of the non-compliance in ultimately determining which C&E tool to use.
+When non-compliance has been determined, a variety of compliance and enforcement tools (C&E tools) are used by delegated decision-makers and inspectors to encourage operators to bring their activities into compliance with the applicable legislation.
+In addition to following the Ministry of Agriculture's graduated enforcement model, consideration is also given to the significance and impact (e.g., caused, or potential to have caused, a risk to public safety) of the non-compliance in ultimately determining which C&E tool to use.